-Candidates are expected to consider and debate, over and within the given period, the full range of issues that affected the key concept in the question - in this case, the extent of the reconstruction of the southern states.
+Candidates are expected to consider and debate, over and within the given period, the full range of issues that affected the key concept in the question - in this case, the factors that led to Germany's defeat in the Second World War.
 They will consider a range of key concepts such as causation, consequence, continuity, change and significance where appropriate and also the relationship between the key characteristics and features associated with the issue in the question.

-Candidates will offer an analysis and evaluation of whether the reconstruction of the southern states was largely unambitious and ineffective.
-In order to reach a substantiated judgement, candidates may consider and debate a range of issues such as:
+Candidates will offer an analysis and evaluation of Germany's economy in the context of other factors that led to defeat such as tactical errors, the power of the West or flawed leadership.
+In order to reach a substantiated judgement about the lack of military preparation, candidates may consider and debate a range of issues such as: